wiremock/wiremock.org/_site/docs/participate.md

 ## Contributing Guide

 Our main resource is the [Contributor Guide](https://github.com/wiremock/community/tree/main/contributing).
-As well as other community materials, we keep it on GitHub in the [wiremock/community](https://github.com/wiremock/community) so everyone can easily access and edit the materials.
+Along with other community materials, we keep it on GitHub in the [wiremock/community](https://github.com/wiremock/community) so everyone can easily access and edit the materials.

 Note that many repositories and areas have specialized contributor guidelines that could also help.

 ## Need help?

-If you want to contribute in any way to WireMock itself or its ecosystem and got stuck, do not hesitate to ask on the `#help-contributing` channel on the [WireMock Slack](../community/slack.md).
+If you want to contribute in any way to WireMock or its ecosystem and get stuck, do not hesitate to ask on the `#help-contributing` channel on the [WireMock Slack](../community/slack.md).
-The sole purpose of this channel is to resolve obstacles and route any questions regarding the contributions.
+The sole purpose of this channel is to resolve obstacles and route any questions that arise regarding the contributions.
-From technical questions to permissions and blog post draft reviews, any query is welcome!
+From technical questions, to permissions, to blog post draft reviews, any query is welcome!

 Some activities like Advocacy and Documentation have their own channels on Slack,